 What should I put in my terrarium?
 Healthy, chemical free plants from Josh’s Frogs, of course!
 We work with thousands of plants, all grown organically and perfectly safe for animals.
 To select the proper plants, you need to ask yourself a few questions first.

 Second, how much light do you have?
 In general, terrariums should be lit with artificial sources of light.
 A sealed terrarium can easily cook in direct sunlight.
 If you use artificial light, you can control the duration and intensity of the light.
 Choosing the perfect light is the subject of a future document, it can be a complicated subject.
 If you already have a light you are going to use, install it in its final location above the terrarium and turn it on.
 Place your hand at different levels in the terrarium and look at the shadow you cast.
 A sharp edged shadow means the location is receiving ‘bright’ light.
 A soft edged shadow will indicate ‘medium’ light, a fuzzy shadow is low light.
 If you don’t see much of a shadow, it is going to be very difficult to find a plant for that spot.
 You can always add larger lights or more lights, but for planning purposes remember that a plant placed high in the terrarium is going to provide shade to plants below it.

 Be aware that highly toxic pesticides are often used in large scale foliage plant production.
 When you purchase plants, purchase them from a reputable supplier that uses animal safe techniques (shameless plug – like the terrarium plants offered by Josh’s Frogs!).
 If you do buy plants you aren’t sure of, consider growing them outside of your frog tanks for a few weeks or a month.
 This is plenty of time for pesticide levels to decrease to safe levels.
 Some people worry about fertilizer as well.
 It is virtually impossible to grow plants without at least some added fertilizer (plants need food to grow!).
 A little fertilizer will not hurt, but a good practice is to soak new plants in clean water for a few hours and rinse off extra soil or potting mix.

-1. Pothos.
+1. Philodendrons.
 This is an impossible plant to kill, it will grow from even the smallest cutting and rapidly fill a tank.
 It is a good choice for tree frogs.
-If you want to grow a wide variety of plants, you may wish to avoid pothos, as it grows so rapidly it can easily crowd out a terrarium.
-Be prepared to prune it aggressively.
+Philodendron tends to be a rapid, easy grower.
+Be prepared to prune Philodendrons aggressively if needed.
 There are several different varieties of Philodendron available at Josh’s Frogs, and all of them are great candidates for a vivarium, terrarium, or houseplant.
 Philodendrons will grow at almost any light level, but show better color and more rapid growth in higher light conditions.

-2. Wandering Jew (tradescantia) – there are dozens of easily available varieties and probably hundreds of total varieties.
-This is also a very easy plant, and can be very aggressive.
+2. Wandering Jew (tradescantia) – there are several varieties available from Josh’s Frogs.
+Wandering jew is also a very easy plant to grow, and can grow very quickly!
 Some varieties include ‘Red’, ‘Burgundy’ (which has red underneath and green on top), and ‘Bolivian’ with its small leaves and rampant growth habit.
-You can easily find varieties in many different colors.
+You can easily find varieties of wandering jew in many different colors.
 Medium to low light is preferred by this plant – otherwise it may turn green!
 Be prepared to trim wandering jews frequently.

-3. Peperomia species.
+3. Peperomia.
 There are countless species in this genus, and most will be great in a terrarium.
-They range from tiny leaves (‘Little Red Tree’) to large leaves (Pep. glabella), compact forms or vining.
+Peperomia range from tiny leaves to large leaves, compact forms or vining.
 A very versatile genus, you could easily fill a terrarium with just different forms of peperomia.
-These usually grow in low light, but you will get more compact growth with medium light.
+Peperomia usually grow in low light, but you will get more compact growth with medium light.

 6. Orchids.
 Consider an orchid or two in your next terrarium.
 It is a special touch.
 As a rule, most orchids are epiphytes that do not like to have soggy wet roots.
 Mount them on the background or plant them in a place where they won’t stay constantly wet.
 Some orchids to consider are jewel orchids, like Ludisia discolor or Macodes petola, which have beautiful foliage and do well in fairly low light.
 Restrepias have boring leaves but can bloom almost non-stop in a terrarium, the flowers look like a cross between a boat and a bug.
 Many masdevallias are good to grow in terrariums.
 Small bulbophyllums are excellent terrarium plants.
 These are just a few suggestions.
 There are more than 25,000 species of orchids!
 A quick online search will give you some valuable information about species that you are unsure of.
 Avoid plants that get too large, have tall flower spikes, or require special conditions to bloom.
-An example of a plant to avoid is Catasetum.
-They require a long dry rest, which is not possible in most terrariums.
 If you aren’t sure, ask the grower.

 It is impossible to list all of the plants that will do well in a tropical terrarium.
 Don’t hesitate to try species that you are unsure of, or contact us if you’re not quite sure about what plants are right for you.
 You can reach the pros at Josh’s Frogs by giving us a call at 1 800 691 8178, or via email at firstname.lastname@example.org.